Skip to main content

 n(n-1)/2

-Beyond the connections themselves, you need to manage routing: which networks are allowed to connect to which?
+Beyond the connections themselves, you need to manage routing: Which networks are allowed to connect to which?
 What kind of traffic will go through?
 How does one network know about and find all of the others?
 Even with just a small number of connections, the number of places you need to manage routing and controls can grow quickly.

 Routing Scale